seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 You have made me offer
 Of Sicily, Sardinia; and I must
 Rid all the sea of pirates; then, to send
-Measures of wheat to Rome; this ’greed upon
+Measures of wheat to Rome; this 'greed upon
-To part with unhack’d edges, and bear back
+To part with unhack'd edges, and bear back
 Our targes undinted.

 **OCTAVIUS CAESAR** **MARK ANTONY** **LEPIDUS**
-That’s our offer.
+That's our offer.

 **POMPEY**
 Know, then,